ismailceylan/restorm/README.md

 The `PATCH` on the other hand, is used to update only some of the properties of the resource and missing properties will be stay as they are.
 This is what makes `PATCH` lightweight compared to `PUT`.

-Restorm smart enough to know which properties of the model you modified and that gives us an opportunity to send always a lightweight `PATCH` request instead of a `PUT`.
+Restorm smart enough to know which properties of the model you modified and that gives us an opportunity to send just the modified properties when you used `PATCH` method.

 ```js
 const article = await Article.find( 1 );